gloomicious/gloomicious-photography/src/pages/about.md

 ---
 templateKey: general-page
 seoTitle: About
-seoDescription: About Jenny, the person behind the lens at gloomicious
+seoDescription: Get to know me, Jenny, the person behind Gloomicious Photography and what I'm passionate about.
 path: /about
 pageImage: a7_01581.jpg
 showPageImage: page-start
-date: 2021-02-03T09:14:03.949Z
+date: 2021-02-08T09:10:32.295Z
 section:
   - type: 1-column
     size: narrow